 The Aid of Legal Representation and Witnesses

-how thorough documentation of your time at Camp Lejeune during the specified time frame and your Parkinson’s disease diagnosis - H
+- Show thorough documentation of your time at Camp Lejeune during the specified time frame and your Parkinson’s disease diagnosis

-ave expert testimony or other evidence of how this condition has impacted your life - P
+- Have expert testimony or other evidence of how this condition has impacted your life

-resent the current evidence that supports that TCE may be linked to the development of Parkinson’s disease - H
+- Present the current evidence that supports that TCE may be linked to the development of Parkinson’s disease

 This is not an exhaustive list of ways your legal team can prove the link between your Parkinson’s disease and Camp Lejeune’s contaminated water.
 Know that your lawyer will be fighting for your best possible outcome.